 - Patient has documentation of a positive PCR or direct antigen COVID test.

 - Confirm that your patient is at least 12 years old and have mild to moderate COVID-19 symptoms that began less than 10 days ago.

 - Confirm that your patient is at high risk for developing severe symptoms or requiring hospitalization.

 - Evaluate and identify what high-risk criteria is present with the patient, options include:

 - Chronic kidney disease

-- Immunocompromised, or receiving immunosuppressive therapy
+- Immunosuppressive disease, or you’re receiving immunosuppressive treatment

 - Patients who are not eligible to receive monoclonal antibody treatment treatment are: